hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ![TSS re-keying next consensus roster](./Groth21-re-keying-shares-of-shares.drawio.svg)

-This process of keying the candidate roster during an address book change takes an asynchronous amount of time through multiple rounds of consensus to complete.
+This process of keying the candidate roster during an address book change asynchronous and takes an indeterminate amount of time through multiple rounds of consensus to complete.
 This requires saving incremental progress in the state to ensure that the process can resume from any point if a node or the network restarts.
 Switching to the candidate roster must not happen until enough nodes have voted that they have verified a threshold number of TssMessages from the active roster.
 Verification succeeds when a node is able to recover the ledger id.
 The first threshold number of valid TssMessages to come to consensus are used to recover the ledger id.
-A vote consists of a bit vector where each bit index corresponds to the `share index` and its related TssMessage.
-A bit at index `i` in the vote is set to 1 if the TssMessage of share `i` was valid and used in the recovery of the ledger id, otherwise the bit is `0`.
+A vote consists of a bit vector where each bit index corresponds to the order of TssMessages as they have come through consensus.
+A bit at index `i` in the vote is set to 1 if the `ith` TssMessage to come through consensus is valid and used in the recovery of the ledger id, otherwise the bit is `0`.

 ##### Elliptic Curve Decisions

-Our first implementation of Groth21 will use the ALT_BN128 elliptic curve which has precompiles in the EVM.
+Our first implementation of Groth21 will use the ALT_BN_128 ([BN254](https://hackmd.io/@jpw/bn254)) elliptic curve which has precompiles in the EVM.
 If the Ethereum ecosystem creates precompiles for BLS12_381, we may switch over to that more secure curve.

 ##### New Elliptic Curve Node Keys